J-1 Visa Waiver for Physicians | Conrad 30, How to Apply, Costs, Jobs

 • Your resume

-• A signed statement that includes the date serving as certification and declaration that you have the cooperation of the sponsoring agency submitting your request and you do not have any pending requests to another government agency
+• A signed statement that includes the date serving as certification and declaration that you have the cooperation of the sponsoring agency, submitting your request, and you do not have any pending requests to another government agency

 • Proof that the designated facility is in a medically underserved area.
-This must include a letter signed by the director of the medical facility and should indicate that its medical care is to uninsured patients who receive Medicare and Medicaid.
-In addition, the statement may also include the facility’s past recruitment efforts which necessitate the request for a foreign J-1 physician.
+This must include a letter signed by the director of the medical facility and should indicate that its medical care is available to uninsured patients who receive Medicare and Medicaid.
+In addition, the statement may also include the facility’s past recruitment efforts, which necessitate the request for a foreign J-1 physician.
 A good example is if the facility had attempted to secure the employment of a qualified U.S. worker in the past, and proof of that can be included in the statement.

-The Conrad 30 Waiver Program Application Process:
+How to Apply for The Conrad 30 Waiver Program?

-• Complete Form DS-3035 and the J-1 Visa Waiver Review Application
+2. Complete Form DS-3035 and the J-1 Visa Waiver Review Application

-• The accepted state health department is required to send the waiver application to the Department of State Waiver Review Division.
+3. The accepted state health department is required to send the waiver application to the Department of State Waiver Review Division.
+Submission to the division is mandatory for a recommendation.

 J-1 Waiver for Physicians – International Medical Graduates

-International Medical Graduates, also referred to as IMGs, have faced added challenged in securing many benefits deemed by the United States immigration laws and codes, despite having the fulfilled medical residencies within the country.
+International Medical Graduates, also referred to as IMGs, have faced added challenges in securing many benefits deemed by the United States immigration laws and codes, despite having the fulfilled medical residencies within the country.

 Since the early 90s, there has been a big push on the part of hospitals, federal/state agencies and independent groups to begin issuing temporary work visas and permanent residence to international medical graduates.
 What’s more, more and more programs have opted to issue temporary visas, H-1B visas, to IMGs rather than the traditional J-1 waivers for doctors (J-1 visas).

 What separates J-1 visas from H-1B visas?
-H-1B visas allow IMGs to circumvent the law which requires individuals on J-1 visas to fulfill the two-year physical presence requirement in their home country after finishing their medical residency and/or fellowship in the United States.
+H-1B visas allow IMGs to circumvent the law, which requires individuals on J-1 visas to fulfill the two-year physical presence requirement in their home country after finishing their medical residency and/or fellowship in the United States.

 IMG Requirements – J-1 Waiver for Physicians